smpavlenko/notejam-aws-infrastructure/README.md

 # Notejam AWS infrastructure

-This repository contains an example of infrastructure for on-premise application which is going to be deployed in AWS public cloud.
+This repository contains an example of infrastructure for on-premise application which is going to be deployed in AWS public cloud
 The application itself can be found in the git repo [notejam](https://github.com/nordcloud/notejam)

 ## Business Requirements
 - The Application must serve variable amount of traffic.
 Most users are active during business hours.
-During big events and conferences the traffic could be 4 times more than typical.
+During big events and conferences the traffic could be 4 times more than typical
-- The Customer takes guarantee to preserve your notes up to 3 years and recover it if needed.
+- The Customer takes guarantee to preserve your notes up to 3 years and recover it if needed
-- The Customer ensures continuity in service in case of data center failures.
+- The Customer ensures continuity in service in case of data center failures
-- The Service must be capable of being migrated to any regions supported by the cloud provider in case of emergency.
+- The Service must be capable of being migrated to any regions supported by the cloud provider in case of emergency
-- The Customer is planning to have more than 100 developers to work in this project who want to roll out multiple deployments a day without interruption / downtime.
+- The Customer is planning to have more than 100 developers to work in this project who want to roll out multiple deployments a day without interruption / downtime
-- The Customer wants to provision separated environments to support their development process for development, testing, production in the near future.
+- The Customer wants to provision separated environments to support their development process for development, testing, production in the near future
-- The Customer wants to see relevant metrics and logs from the infrastructure for quality assurance and security purposes.
+- The Customer wants to see relevant metrics and logs from the infrastructure for quality assurance and security purposes

 ## Assumptions
-- Let’s assume we have 10M total users, with 1M daily active users.
+- Let’s assume we have 10M total users, with 1M daily active users
-- Let's assume 10:1 ratio between read and write.
+- Let's assume 10:1 ratio between read and write
-- Let's assume 10M daily read requests with 1M daily write requests.
+- Let's assume 10M daily read requests with 1M daily write requests
-- Let's assume 10:1 ratio between Notes and Pads.
+- Let's assume 10:1 ratio between Notes and Pads
-- Let's assume 10 Pads and 50 Notes per user.
+- Let's assume 10 Pads and 50 Notes per user

 #### Traffic estimates
 - 10M / (24 hours * 3600 seconds) ~= 120 reads/sec